Logan County, OK - Oil & Gas Discussion archives

 http://shaleoilplays.com/2010/09/how-to-locate-new-oil-wells-in-texas/

-Sooo, what happens to the Chesapeake Rigs?
+Sooo, what happens to the Chesapeake rigs?

-Ruffed Grouse 1-20H at 20-17-3. the Spud notice was online yesterday morning, I even printed it out.
+Ruffed Grouse 1-20H at 20-17-3.
+The spud notice was online yesterday morning, I even printed it out.
 The actual spud was March 19.
 There is a link Ron put up yesterday here somewhere.

 Do they drill on weekends?
-Do they pay the teams overtime I wonder how much they make and if it is in Pesos?
+Do they pay the teams overtime?
+I wonder how much they make and if it is in Pesos?

 Virginia

-wow- bunks and meals?? land rig roughnecking is much nicer than when I was there.
+Wow - bunks and meals??
+Land rig roughnecking is much nicer than when I was there.

 Larry,

 I do understand what you are talking about.
-The Hunt’s & Bass had some of the nicest drilling equipment in that time frame.
+The Hunts & Bass had some of the nicest drilling equipment in that time frame.
 And getting dirty isn’t the word for it.
-It’s worst than farming, at least the dust will brush off on farming.
+It’s worse than farming, at least the dust will brush off on farming.
 I was always glad my husband worked in the office at Halliburton and didn’t have to go to the field.
 If he did have to go to the field to check a drill bit, it was just throw those clothes away as you never got them clean again.

 Wonder what is going to happen with Continental Resources stocks?

 Virginia, there is always that special one.
-I had one that like to open the screen door and come inside and keep me company.
+I had one that liked to open the screen door and come inside and keep me company.
 I’d tell it shoo, I’m busy and it would go back out.
 I wish telemarketers were that smart.

 My Grandma took a picture of my Mom and my Uncle.
 She named it Supper on the farm.
 I think Mom was about 3 or 4 and my Uncle maybe 5 or so.
 Mom had the tit of a good lookin Guernsey in her mouth and my uncle had a one gallon can of milk up to his lips.
 On a farm somewhere around Crescent or Marshall I think.